-This course is run over three days, booking this rather than the individual levels separately ensures that you have already received a 15% discount pricing this course at £375.
+The course is run over three days.
+Booking this, rather than the individual levels, ensures you receive a 15% discount, pricing this course at.

-This is the start of your wonderful journey into becoming a real coffee guru!
+This is the start of your wonderful journey into becoming a true coffee guru!

-Level 1 – A comprehensive introduction into the life of a barista developing your knowledge of how coffee is grown, processed, selected, roasted and brewed.
-After this theory its time to get hands on and have some fun!
+Level 1 – a comprehensive introduction into the life of a Barista, developing your knowledge of how coffee is grown, processed, selected, roasted and brewed.
+After the theory, it’s time to get hands on and have some fun!

-- Workspace– developing an efficient workspace, health and hygiene rules, coffee storage and life span of the coffee.
+- Workspace– developing an efficient workspace, health and hygiene rules, storage and lifespan of the coffee

-- Grinding– An overview of how grind size affects your coffee, covering the grinding basics including dosing and tamping.
+- Grinding– an overview of how grind size affects your coffee, covering grinding basics including dosing and tamping

-- Brewing– Focus on espresso extraction and beginning to understand and recognise over/under extraction with the changes in appearance, taste and developing your coffee palette, then making adjustments and working towards developing consistency.
+- Brewing– focuses on espresso extraction: understanding and recognizing over/under extraction with changes in appearance and taste; developing your coffee palette; making adjustments and working towards developing consistency

-- Milk– An introduction to texturing milk and creating microfoam with basic pouring skills in order to incorporate the milk with the coffee correctly.
+- Milk– an introduction to texturing milk and creating micro-foam with basic pouring skills to incorporate milk and coffee correctly.